 But, it was the only thing we could both muster up the energy to say…Thank you for just being the one to turn our entire world upside down.
 Thank you for telling us our 2.5 year old baby boy has cancer.

 We walked across the hall of 4800, the pediatric oncology unit, trembling and holding each other the entire way.
 As we walked into Kicker’s room, I fell into the arms of my mother-in-law, and she just held me while I ugly cried.

 To give you a little history…

-A few months ago, Kicker started to complain of leg and back pain.
+A few months before, Kicker started to complain of leg and back pain.
 It was so inconsistent that we didn’t take him seriously.
 One day he was jumping on the trampoline or off of the couch, and the next day he would limp around and whine.

 However, towards the end of November 2013, I noticed that his mood changed pretty significantly.
 He was grumpy, and his body was tired.
 He complained of tummy aches, and he just wasn’t himself.
 Then, the day before Thanksgiving, he stopped walking completely.

-I then got on the phone with our family doctor, Dr. Moreno (Optimal Wellness) He is one of the best Osteopathic Physicians in the country, and after explaining to him what was happening, he got us on his schedule the next Monday.
+I quickly placed a call to our family doctor, Dr. Moreno (Optimal Wellness) He is one of the best Osteopathic Physicians in the country, and after explaining to him what was happening, he put us on his schedule the next day.

 We had actually only seen Dr. Moreno a few times before.
 In fact, neither of my children had been to any other doctor.
-With my background in holistic health and my understanding of the bodies’ systems and functions, I have always chosen to see Osteopathic Physicians vs. traditional Allopathic Physicians.
+With my background in holistic health and my understanding of the bodies’ systems and functions, I had always chosen to see Osteopathic Physicians vs. traditional Allopathic Physicians.
 So, I was confident that after seeing Dr. Moreno, he would tell us what was wrong and send us home with a protocol to follow for Kicker’s healing.